curvenote/editor/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/curvenote/sidenotes/main/LICENSE)
 ![CI](https://github.com/curvenote/sidenotes/workflows/CI/badge.svg)

+> Float sidenotes or comments next to a document with inline references.

 ## Goals
 * Place notes/comments to the side of one or more documents with inline references.
 * When an inline reference is clicked, animate the relevant sidenote to be as close as possible and move non-relevant sidenotes out of the way without overlapping.